 This programme has been prepared by a committee of internationally renowned experts under the chairmanship of a leading oncologist and researcher in the field.
 The contents of the programme are divided into nine lectures and four clinical case studies.
 Participants can play each presentation by viewing the slides and listening to an audio recording of the faculty member delivering the lecture.
-The programme is completed with an evaluation questionnaire and a multiple-choice test that will allow participants to obtain theirCME certificate.

 Jean-Yves Blay, Chair (France): Organisation, patient outcomes, research